slamora/brackets-wiki/Extension-Manager-Workflows.md

 > (pf) I don't see why modal is bad.
 You're not going to be bopping in & out of this thing constantly.
 It should probably be easier to stay in (harder to close accidentally) rather than optimized for getting out quickly...
 I agree a panel feels wrong though.

+> (nj) Another option is to have it open as a full view that takes over the editor
+> area, as if it were another item in the working set.
+Overall it doesn't seem like
+> we need to resolve this choice right now to evaluate the high-level workflow--we
+> can deal with it later when we get to more detailed design work.

-At the top of the Extension Manager are two tabs, "Find" and "Manage", with the "Find" tab preselected, and a button to the right labelled "Create".
+At the top of the Extension Manager are two tabs, "Find" and "Manage", with the "Find" tab preselected, and buttons to the right labelled "Create" and "Upload".
 Within the Find tab is a search field, and below the field is a list of popular extensions, sorted by rating.
 He briefly browses this and notes that there's a cool-sounding extension for GitHub integration that's popular; he clicks the Install button on it, and it starts installing in the background.

 > **RESOLVED**:
 > Note that this implies that extension download and installation is asynchronous and